fergarciadlc/ML-LecturesNotes/README.md

 All the lectures can be found in the following: [youtube playlist](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN "youtube playlist").

-You can download all the lectures using [youtube-dl](http://ytdl-org.github.io/youtube-dl/) with the following command:
+You can download all Andrew Ng.
+Machine Learning video lectures from YouTube using [youtube-dl](http://ytdl-org.github.io/youtube-dl/) with the following command:

 `youtube-dl -f 135+140 https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN  `